Bootstrap Off-policy with World Model: Environmental Details

 We base all our experiments on the released official TD-MPC2 codebase {\url{https://github.com/nicklashansen/tdmpc}.
 We adopt their hyperparameter settings without additional tuning and use the same configuration across all previously demonstrated tasks.
 The details are listed in Table \ref{tab_hyperparams}.
 Our core algorithm file and video demos for the most challenging hurdle, pole and slide tasks are accessible at \url{https://anonymous.4open.science/r/NeurIPS_BOOM-C587}.

 In this paper, we evaluate each algorithm for each tasks over three random seeds.
 The CPU used is the AMD Ryzen Threadripper 3960X 24-Core Processor, and the GPU used is NVIDIA GeForce RTX 3090Ti.
-Taking \textit{Dog-run} task in the DMC Suite as an example, the time taken to train 4M environment steps is around 50 hours.
+Taking \textit{Dog-run} task in the DMC Suite as an example, the time taken to train 2M iterations is around 50 hours.

 For SAC and DreamerV3, we report the baseline results released by TD-MPC2, which are obtained from the official repositories of {\url{https://github.com/denisyarats/pytorch_sac}} and {\url{https://github.com/danijar/dreamerv3}}, respectively.
-For BMPC, we use the official implementation {\url{https://github.com/wertyuilife2/bmpc}} and align the settings such as environment interaction steps and evaluation protocol for a fair comparison.
+For BMPC, we use the official implementation {\url{https://github.com/wertyuilife2/bmpc}} and align the settings such as number of iterations and evaluation protocol for a fair comparison.